asyncapi/website/content/docs/getting-started/hello-world.md

           pattern: '^hello .+$'
 {{</code>}}

-The first line of the specification starts with the document type (AsyncAPI) and the version (2.0.0).
+The first line of the specification starts with the document type, `asyncapi`, and the version (2.0.0).
 This line doesn't have to be the first one but it's a recommended practice.

 {{<code lang="yaml" lines="2-4">}}
 asyncapi: 2.0.0